-Any kind of bug infestation can’t be taken lightly and has to be dealt with immediately, before any irreversible damage happens to the property, and more importantly, to the health and well-being of you and your family without disturbing the quality of life at your household.
+Any bug infestation can’t be taken lightly and has to be dealt with immediately, before any irreversible damage happens to the property and, more importantly, to you and your family’s health and well-being without disturbing the quality of life at your household.

 How To Prevent A Bed Bug Infestation?

 The best way to prevent a bed bug infestation is to make sure not to carry any back home in the first place.
-Many infested homes are suffering in the first place because the owners brought back some bugs while on a trip or staying at a hotel.
+Many infested dwellings are suffering in the first place because the owners brought back some bugs while on a trip or staying at a hotel.

-Another way that you can prevent a bed bug infestation is by avoiding furniture that can be a potential spot of infestation and make sure that it’s not coming from a previously infested area in case it’s a used item.
+You can prevent a bed bug infestation by avoiding furniture that can be a potential spot of infestation and make sure that it’s not coming from a previously infested area in case it’s a used item.